carterohl/Therapy-Business-Website-Commision/README.md

-# A webpage for Stacie Lyn Anderson Therapy
+# A webpage designed and published by me for Stacie Lyn Anderson Therapy

 https://stacielyncounseling.com/

-Designed by Carter Ohl and Joey Banowetz